 § 14-309.7.
 Licensing procedure.

-(a) An exempt organization may not operate a bingo game at a location without a license.
-Application for a bingo license shall be made to the State Bureau of Investigation on a form prescribed by the Bureau.
-The Bureau shall charge an annual application fee of two hundred dollars ($200.00) to defray the cost of issuing bingo licenses and handling bingo audit reports.
+(a) An exempt organization shall not operate a bingo game at a location without a license.
+Application for a bingo license shall be made to the Alcohol Law Enforcement Division of the Department of Public Safety on a form prescribed by the Division.
+The Division shall charge an annual application fee of two hundred dollars ($200.00) to defray the cost of issuing bingo licenses and handling bingo audit reports.
 The fees collected shall be deposited in the General Fund of the State.
-This license shall expire one year after the granting of the license.
-This license may be renewed yearly, if the applicant pays the application fee and files an audit with the Bureau pursuant to G.S.
+The license shall expire one year after issuance and may be renewed annually if the applicant pays the application fee and files an audit with the Division pursuant to G.S.
 14-309.11.
 A copy of the application and license shall be furnished to the local law-enforcement agency in the county or municipality in which the licensee intends to operate before bingo is conducted by the licensee.

 (b) Each application and renewal application shall contain the following information:

-(3) A copy of the application for recognition of exemptions and a determination letter from the Internal Revenue Service and the Department of Revenue that indicates that the organization is an exempt organization and stating the section under which that exemption is granted; except that if the organization is a State or local branch, lodge, post, or chapter of a national organization, a copy of the determination letter of the national organization satisfies this requirement.
+(3) A copy of the application for recognition of exemptions and a determination letter from the Internal Revenue Service and the Department of Revenue that indicates the applicant is an exempt organization and stating the section under which that exemption is granted.
+If the applicant is a State or local branch, lodge, post, or chapter of a national organization, a copy of the determination letter of the national organization satisfies this requirement.

 (4) The location at which the applicant will conduct the bingo games.
 If the premises are leased, a copy of the lease or rental agreement.

-(d) Conduct of a bingo game or raffle under this Part on such property shall not operate to defeat an exemption or classification under Subchapter II of Chapter 105 of the General Statutes.
+(d) Conduct of a bingo game or raffle in accordance with this Part does not operate to defeat an exemption or classification under Subchapter II of Chapter 105 of the General Statutes.

-(e) An exempt organization that wants to conduct only an annual or semiannual bingo game may apply to the State Bureau of Investigation for a limited occasion permit.
-The State Bureau of Investigation may require such information as is reasonable and necessary to determine that the bingo game is conducted in accordance with the provisions of this Part but may not require more information than previously specified in this section for application of a regular license.
-The application shall be made to the Bureau on prescribed forms at least 30 days prior to the scheduled date of the bingo game.
+(e) An exempt organization that wants to conduct only an annual or semiannual bingo game may apply to the Alcohol Law Enforcement Division of the Department of Public Safety for a limited occasion permit.
+The Division may require any information necessary to determine that the bingo game is conducted in accordance with this Part.
+The Division shall not require more information for a limited occasion permit than it requires for a license under this section.
+The application shall be made to the Division on prescribed forms at least 30 days prior to the scheduled date of the bingo game.
 In lieu of the reporting requirements of G.S.
-14-309.11(b) the exempt organization shall file with the licensing agency and local law-enforcement a report on prescribed forms no later than 30 days following the conduct of the bingo game for which the permit was obtained.
-Such report may require such information as is reasonable and necessary to determine that the bingo game was conducted in accordance with the provisions of this Part but may not require more information than specified in G.S.
+14-309.11(b), the exempt organization shall file with the Division and local law-enforcement a report on prescribed forms no later than 30 days following the bingo game for which the permit was obtained.
+The forms may require any information necessary to determine that the bingo game was conducted in accordance with this Part.
+The forms shall not require more information than specified in G.S.
 14-309.11(b).
-Any licensed exempt organization may donate or loan its equipment or use of its premises to an exempt organization which has secured a limited occasion permit provided such arrangement is disclosed in the limited occasion permit application and is approved by the State Bureau of Investigation.
-Except as stated above, all provisions of this Part shall apply to any exempt organization operating a bingo game under this provision.
+Any licensed exempt organization may donate or loan its equipment or use of its premises to an exempt organization that has secured a limited occasion permit as long as the arrangement is disclosed in the limited occasion permit application and is approved by the Division.
+Except as provided in this subsection, all provisions of this Part apply to an exempt organization operating a bingo game under this subsection.
 (1983, c.
 896, s.
 3; c.
 923, s.
 217; 1983 (Reg.
 Sess., 1984), c.
 1107, ss.
 2, 4, 6; 1987, c.
 866, ss.
 1, 2; 1987 (Reg.
 Sess., 1988), c.
 1001, s.
 1; 1997-443, s.
 11A.118(a); 2002-159, ss.
 3(a), 3(b); 2009-451, s.
 17.6; 2011-145, s.
 19.1(g); 2016-27, s.
 3; 2017-102, s.
-5.1(a).)
+5.1(a); 2020-72, s.
+1(a).)